weaveworks/weave/site/proxy.md

     host1$ weave launch-proxy --with-dns

 With this done, any containers launched through the proxy will use weaveDNS for name resolution.
 WeaveDNS is used in addition to any dns servers specified via the `--dns` option.
 More details on weaveDNS can be found in the [weaveDNS documentation](weavedns.html).

+## Usage with IPAM

+To automatically assign a unique IP address to a container, weave must be told on startup what range of addresses to allocate from.
+For example:

+    host1# weave launch -iprange 10.2.3.0/24
+    host1$ weave launch-proxy
+    host1$ export DOCKER_HOST=tcp://host1:12375

+With this done, we can automtaically assign an address to a container by providing a blank `WEAVE_CIDR` value, as in

+    host1$ docker run -e WEAVE_CIDR= -ti ubuntu /bin/sh

+More details on IPAM can be found in the [IPAM documentstion](ipam.html).

 ## Limitations